DataFire/Integrations/integrations/generated/amazonaws_elasticloadbalancing/README.md

 ### TargetTypeEnum
 * TargetTypeEnum `string` (values: instance, ip)

+### TooManyActionsException
+* TooManyActionsException `object`: You've reached the limit on the number of actions per rule.

 ### TooManyCertificatesException
 * TooManyCertificatesException `object`: You've reached the limit on the number of certificates per load balancer.